Step 1: Apply Online

 Committees & Associations

 California School Employees Assoc.

 Distance Education Committee

 Yosemite Faculty Association

 Good Standing, Probation and Dismissal, Notification, and Readmission

-Dismissed Students: Requests for Readmission require a workshop AND a meeting with a counselor.
-The deadline to meet with a counselor for summer and fall 2014 requests is April 30, 2014.
+Dismissed Students: The deadline for fall 2014 readmission has already passed.
+Requests for Readmission require a workshop AND a meeting with a counselor.
+The deadline to meet with a counselor for spring 2015 requests is September 30, 2014.